davidrm-bio/Benchmark-of-RNA-Editing-Detection-Tools/README.md

 | **ADAR1-KO clone 2** 	| SRR5564273 	| 328,446 	| 60.6 	| 39.5 	|
 | **ADAR1-KO clone 3** 	| SRR5564268 	| 509,534 	| 94.89 	| 72.79 	|

-#### Supplementary Table S3
 **Table S3**.
 Statistics for BCFtools.
 The number of RES were obtained individually for each sample by removing RES present in the HEK293T cell line.
 The average number of RES for each condition and replicate is reported for different minor allele frequency threshold values.
 | **Aligner** 	| **Sample Condition** 	| **Minor Allele Frequency** 	| **Average # RES** 	| **RES SEM** 	| **Average % RES in REDIportal** 	| **Average % RES in Alu** 	|
 |:---:	|:---:	|:---:	|:---:	|:---:	|:---:	|:---:	|
 | **BWA** 	| WT 	| 0 	| 181554 	| 10536.61 	| 42.09 	| 47.83 	|